syncfusion-content/maui-docs/MAUI/DataGrid/sorting.md

 ## Show sort number

-The `SfDataGrid` provides support to display the sequence numbers to denote the order of the column in which they are sorted during multiple columns sorting by setting [SfDataGrid.ShowSortNumbers](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_ShowSortNumbers) is set to true.
+The `SfDataGrid` provides support to display the sequence numbers to denote the order of the column in which they are sorted during multiple columns sorting by setting the [SfDataGrid.ShowSortNumbers](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_ShowSortNumbers) is set to true.
 This is applicable when the `SfDataGrid.SortingMode` property is `Multiple`.

 {% tabs %}
 {% highlight xaml %}